-If you have any questions for your plans traveling to Iceland, follow us and send us an email or drop us a line on Facebook, Twitter, Youtube, and Instagram.
+For any clarifications for your plans to travel to Iceland, follow us and email us or drop us a line on Facebook, Twitter, Youtube, and Instagram.
 See you around the world and the next time in Iceland!

 Karl & Daan.